mkdocstrings/griffe/docs/guide/users/loading.md

 >
 > The name "alias" comes from the fact that imported objects can be aliased under a different name: `from X import A as B`.
 In the case of inherited members, this doesn't really apply, but we reuse the concept for conciseness.
 >
-> An [`Alias`][griffe.Alias] instance is therefore a pointer to another object.
+> An [`Alias`][griffelib.Alias] instance is therefore a pointer to another object.
 It has its own name, parent, line numbers, and stores the path to the target object.
 Thanks to this path, we can access the actual target object and all its metadata, such as name, parent, line numbers, docstring, etc..
 Obtaining a reference to the target object is what we call "alias resolution".
 >
 > **To summarize, alias resolution is a post-process task that resolves imports after loading everything.**